feathersui/feathersui-starling/documentation/help/markdown/getting-started.md

 -   [Download Feathers](http://feathersui.com/download/).

--   Check the [Introduction](index.html#introduction) section of the Feathers documentation for instructions on how to add Feathers to your favorite development environment.
+-   Check the [Installation](index.html#installation-getting-started) section of the Feathers Help for instructions on how to add Feathers to your favorite development environment.

--   Look inside the `themes` directory of the Feathers ZIP file to find `MetalWorksMobileTheme.swc`.
+-   Look inside the `themes/MetalWorksMobileTheme/swc` directory of the Feathers ZIP file to find `MetalWorksMobileTheme.swc`.
 Add it to your project's build settings the same way that you added `feathers.swc`.

 -   The complete source code for the Hello World example is included with Feathers in the *examples* directory, so please feel free to follow along.